ElaborateJia/NTU_Test/README.md

 # NTU_Test
-I only done 7 questions out of 9, since last week I had two exams at the same time.
+I only done the first 7 questions, since last week I had two exams at the same time.